meumobi/meumobi.github.io/_posts/2015-06-05-phonegap--ios-app-rejected-storage-guidelines.md

 > Since the Documents directory is specific for each app, it will be automatically saved to iCloud.

 ## How to fix it
-To disable web storage backup to iCloud, set the BackupWebStorage preference to "local" in the config.xml file.
+To disable web storage backup to iCloud, set the BackupWebStorage preference to "local" in config.xml to allow only local backups via iTunes sync.
+Set to "none" prevent web storage backups.

 ```xml
 <preference name="BackupWebStorage" value="local"/ >